MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/containerinstance.md

 ## Get an existing container group

-This example gets a specific container group residing in a resource group, and then prints a few of its properties (including its containers) and their values.
+This example gets a specific container group from a resource group, and then prints a few of its properties (including its containers) and their values.

 The [get operation][containergroupoperations_get] returns a container group with its [instance_view][instance_view] populated, which allows you to iterate over each container in the group.
 Only the `get` operation populates the `instance_vew` property of the container group--listing the container groups in a subscription or resource group doesn't populate the instance view due to the potentially expensive nature of the operation (for example, when listing hundreds of container groups, each potentially containing multiple containers).
-As mentioned in previously in the [List container groups](#list-container-groups) section, after a `list`, you must subsequently `get` a specific container group to obtain its container instance details.
+As mentioned previously in the [List container groups](#list-container-groups) section, after a `list`, you must subsequently `get` a specific container group to obtain its container instance details.

 <!-- SOURCE REPO: https://github.com/Azure-Samples/aci-docs-sample-python -->
 [!code-python[get_container_group](~/aci-docs-sample-python/src/aci_docs_sample.py#L231-L253 "Get container group")]